Table of Contents

-Distal RTA is a classical form of Renal Tubular Acidosis (RTA) also called Renal Tubular Acidosis Type 1.
-All the forms of renal tubular disorders are characterized by hyperchloremic metabolic acidosis.
+Distal RTA is the classic form of renal tubular acidosis also called renal tubular acidosis type 1.
+All forms of renal tubular disorders are characterized by hyperchloremic metabolic acidosis.
 Distal RTA results from the failure of net renal acid excretion, usually from an inability to excrete H+ ions into lumen of nephron.
 Due to the failure of acid secretion urine, pH is maintained above 5.3.